There are trillions of microbes inside your gut including bacteria, fungi and viruses, making up what's known as your gut microbiome (or gut flora).

 Apparently I harbour slightly "lower-than-normal" levels of lactobacilli, a beneficial bacteria required to break down foods, take in nutrients and prevent the overgrowth of "bad" pathogenic bacteria in the gut.

 Well, that explains my irritable bowel symptoms … or does it?

-"Possible causes are varied and can include antibiotics use, chlorinated water, food allergy or sensitivity, irritable bowel syndrome, inflammatory bowel disease, inadequate dietary fibre or water, maldigestion, NSAIDs (e.g. aspirin), nutritional deficiencies, parasite infection and slow transit time," the i-Screen report reads.
+"Possible causes are varied and can include antibiotics use, chlorinated water, food allergy or sensitivity, irritable bowel syndrome, inflammatory bowel disease, inadequate dietary fibre or water, maldigestion, nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, nutritional deficiencies, parasite infection and slow transit time," the i-Screen report reads.